 Teachers across the US have spoken.

-They describe Tutorcam Stand as a “game changer” and “super, super helpful” in solving one of the major obstacles teachers face attempting to connect with students during remote classes.
+They describe SideVia as a “game changer” and “super, super helpful” in solving one of the major obstacles teachers face attempting to connect with students during remote classes.

 Zoom, Google Meet and other video conferencing platforms allow teachers and students to see each other.
 However, they make it difficult to view the notebooks, textbooks, science experiments, reading comprehension passages, artwork, culinary arts cutting boards and other documents and projects on their desks.

-Tutorcam Stands are sleekly designed stands that transform a teacher’s smartphone, iPad or tablet into an inexpensive, easy-to-use document camera focused on the desk.
+SideVia is a sleekly designed stand that transform a teacher’s smartphone, iPad or tablet into an inexpensive, easy-to-use document camera focused on the desk.
 It opens an extra viewing window in virtual classrooms.

-We asked teachers across the US about their Tutorcam Stands.
+We asked teachers across the US about their SideVia.
 The teachers specialize in math, reading, culinary arts, music and other subjects.

 Here is what they told us: